b9Joker108/b9Joker108/README.md

 <div align="center">༺ ༼ ॐ ह्रीं ऐं ह्रीं ॐ वाग्देव्यै नमः ༽ ༻</div>

 <h1 align="center">Hi 👋, I'm b9Joker108 </h1>
 <h2 align="Center">As of Tuesday January 9, 2024, this profile is actively under development and is a living document.
-So, it is to be understood as a rudimentary draft. </h2>
+So, it is to be understood as a evergreen rudimentary draft into perpetuity. </h2>

 ### Thanks for visiting :heart:
 ![Visitor Count](https://profile-counter.glitch.me/b9Joker108/count.svg)

 [:scroll: Writer](https://amazon.com/author/kirkbride) - :books: Researcher - :wrench: Developer

-<h3 align="center">👀 I am passionately interested in Sanskrit, Tibetan, Dharmic Traditions, Bash, Zsh, Semiotics, Linguistics, Runes, oracular divination and Heathenism, amongst other things.
-I am fascinated by hacker culture, particularly in its specific application to GNU/Linux hand-held Android devices and operating systems and within them, in leveraging the pragmatism and power of the Termux terminal emulator environment.</h3>
+<h3 align="center">👀 I am passionately interested in Sanskrit, Tibetan, Dharmic Traditions, Bash, Zsh, Python, Javascript, Semiotics, Linguistics, Runes, oracular divination and Heathenism, amongst many other things.
+I am fascinated by maker and hacker culture, particularly in its specific application to GNU/Linux hand-held Android devices; sovereign devices, architecture, technology, data, operating systems and governance; and within them, in leveraging the pragmatism and power of the Termux terminal emulator environment.
+I have written an extensive and truly vast polished rudimentary draft called: 'A Fable of the Scriptkiddie Scriptoria' to support technical sovereighnt, with immediacy, in the newly socially, economically and technology included from the circa one third of the human population still excluded, disenframchised andvmarginalised.
+This, needsmust be sundered.</h3>

 <h3 align="left">Languages and Tools:</h3>